Philipdeve/ayaversity-homestudy-2/README.md

 # Sample Hardhat Project

-This project demonstrates a basic Hardhat project.
-It comes with a sample voting contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a basic Hardhat project setup with VsCode IDE.
+It comes with a sample voting contract.

 Try running some of the following tasks: